chharvey/js2pug/README.md

 (formerly [Jade](http://jade-lang.com/)),
 containing unbuffered block code.

-This is really useful if you want to write your (server-side) Pug data in Javascript and also want it available client-side.
-Just serve both `.js` and `.pug` files!
+This is useful if you want to write your (server-side) Pug data in actual Javascript.

 ## Installation & Usage
 ```